gmihov001/css-tutorial-exercises-course/exercises/01.2-The-Style-Tag copy/README.md

 ### 💡 Hint

-- Remember that you will need the complete html structure of the page, because the `style` tags need to go inside of the `head` tags.
+- Remember that you will need to complete html structure of the page, because the `style` tags need to go inside of the `head` tags.

 - You can learn more about the different measurement units in CSS here: https://www.w3schools.com/cssref/css_units.asp